skoumas/nodeoflife/README.md

 # NodeOfLife
 ## A nodejs socket.io web browser game

-### Updates
-- Created shapes.js in which very easily we import a new shape at the main grid
-- Removed color for now to save speed in broadcast and calculations

 ### Description
 NodeOfLife is a nodejs application that utiliases the Game of Life algorithm implemented in nodejs and broadcasted using socket.io